Presenter FAQ

 - What is the deadline for submitting my paper?
 You can find this information here.

 - How do I upload my paper?
-Please visit the Paper section of the Presenter Guide (available in late August).
+Please visit the Paper section of the Presenter Guide.

 Discussants and Chairs

-- I am a Discussant in a virtual session.
+- I am a Discussant in a session.
 What do I need to know?
-Please visit the Discussant section of the Presenter Guide (available in late August).
+Please visit the Discussant section of the Presenter Guide.

-- I am a Chair in a virtual session.
+- I am a Chair in a session.
 What do I need to know?
-Please visit the Chair section of the Presenter Guide (available in late August)
+Please visit the Chair section of the Presenter Guide.

 - How do I access papers in my session as a Discussant or Chair?
-Please visit the Discussant section of the Presenter Guide (available in late August)
+Please visit the Discussant section of the Presenter Guide.

 Session Types

 - I am leading or part of an Interactive Symposium.
 What do I need to know?
-Please visit the Interactive Symposium section of the Presenter Guide (available in late August)
+Please visit the Interactive Symposium section of the Presenter Guide.

 - I am presenting a Performance, Visual, and Digital project.
 What do I need to know?
-Please visit the PVDS section of the Presenter Guide (available in late August)
+Please visit the PVDS section of the Presenter Guide.

 - I am delivering a Works-In-Progress presentation.
 What do I need to know?
-Please visit the Works In Progress Section of the Presenter Guide (available in late August)
+Please visit the Works In Progress Section of the Presenter Guide.

 - I am delivering a poster presentation.
 What do I need to know?
-Please visit the Poster section of the Presenter Guide (available in late August)
+Please visit the Poster section of the Presenter Guide.

 Conference Registration

 - Do I have to be registered for the ASHE Conference to present?
 Yes.
 Anyone presenting during the ASHE Conference must be a registered participant.
-Those attending in-person will need to be registered for the ASHE General Conference and/or respective Pre-Conference(s).
+Those attending in person will need to be registered for the ASHE General Conference and/or the respective Pre-Conference(s).
 Anyone presenting virtually will need to be registered for the Virtual Conference Day.
-Those presenting virtually but also attending the in-person conference will only need to be registered for the in-person conference.
+Those presenting virtually but also attending the in-person conference will only need to be registered for the in-person conference as registration for Virtual Conference Day is included with in-person general conference and any pre-conference registration.

 - How do I register for the ASHE Conference?
 Don’t forget to register for the conference and take advantage of discounted registration prices through July 31.
 Conference registration information is available via ashe.ws/events/conference.
 All conference presenters must be registered for the ASHE Conference by the Presenter Registration deadline of September 3.

 - Is there funding available to attend the ASHE Conference?
 ASHE offers scholarships to assist in covering conference expenses.
 For more information and to apply for the scholarship visit ashe.ws/scholarships.
-For more information about donating to the Graduate Student Scholarship Fund visit here.
+Applications are open now and due no later than July 15, 2026.
+For information about donating to the Graduate Student Scholarship Fund visit the donation page.